P9SOFT/Hydra/README.md

 # Setup

-At least, one `HYWorker` module is required.
+At least one `HYWorker` module is required.
 You can make worker module by subclass from `HYworker`.

 ```objective-c
 @interface CommonWorker : HYWorker
 ```

-Add worker to Hydra and start.
-It’s all.
+Add the worker to Hydra and start.
+That's all.

 ```objective-c
 [[Hydra defaultHydra] addWorker:[[CommonWorker alloc] init]];